HostNation/hostnation/stories/hostnation-in-the-media.md

 “I kept thinking as I walked to that first meeting, what do I expect?
 We speak different languages and are from totally different backgrounds, but from the moment I saw Sally, it felt strangely as if we’d known each other forever,” says Mimi.
 As they discovered a shared love for the arts and a general zest for life, the two of them started meeting regularly, often having coffee together or exploring London.
 Sally even introduced Mimi to the uniqueness of a British pantomime.

 > ***“Mimi inspires me so much.
-She just wants to make the most of every moment of life and we just laugh and cry and sometimes talk about serious thing.”***
+She just wants to make the most of every moment of life and we just laugh and cry and sometimes talk about serious things.”***

 "From the moment I met Sally, it felt as if we’d known each other forever" says Sally.
 As for Mimi, she says Sally’s friendship has given her everything she was looking for.